 7. Taiwanese Fried Chicken

-In the recent year, street food in Taiwan has also become synonymous with Fried Chicken, thanks to their prevalence in the night markets, which is an important part of Taiwanese culture.
+In recent years, street food in Taiwan has also become synonymous with Fried Chicken, thanks to its prevalence in the night markets, which is an important part of Taiwanese culture.

-The Fried Chicken you can find in the night markets usually consists of bite-sized chicken coated in potato starch with salt, pepper, garlic and basil leaves.
-You can then add some chili into it as you like.
+The Fried Chicken you can find in the night markets usually consists of bite-sized chicken coated in potato starch with salt, pepper, garlic, and basil leaves.
+You can then add some chili to it as you like.
 It’s basically Taiwan’s take on popcorn chicken, but because they usually use potato starch instead of simple, this result is a more tender coating around the chicken pieces.

-In the more recent years, Taiwan has also became known for the deep fried chicken cutlets, which was introduced by Hot Star XXL Fried Chicken and became popular due to its massive size.
+In more recent years, Taiwan has also become known for its deep-fried chicken cutlets, which were introduced by Hot Star XXL Fried Chicken and became popular due to their massive portion.
 Basically, fried chicken has earned its status as the most popular street snack in Taiwan.

 - Shi Yun Fried Chicken (師園鹽酥雞) in Shida Night Market (Facebook)